nfdi4plants/ARC-specification/ARC specification.md

 Each such subdirectory must contain a workflow description `run.cwl`, given in [Common Workflow Language](https://www.commonwl.org/) (CWL), [v1.2](https://www.commonwl.org/v1.2/) or higher, that describes how the files contained with the run are derived from assay or external data, or other runs. `run.cwl` MUST be placed in the subdirectory under the top-level `runs` directory.
 A parameter file `run.yml` MAY be given to specify run-specific input parameters.

+TODO: reword first sentence, clarify that references can only be to "registered" assays, externals, run results.

 `run.cwl` MUST refer to assay data files, external data files, workflow descriptions stored under the top-level `workflows` directory, and files in other run results using relative paths.
 Furthermore, `run.cwl` MUST specify as outputs all result files. `run.cwl` MUST BE executable without referring to additional payload files in the ARC.

 Notes:

 - Run descriptions are intended to ensure that the computational analysis encapsulated within an ARC can be fully reproduced.

+- TODO: point out that references are only valid if the corresponding metadata is there.
 - Any files produced by executing the run description which are not specified as CWL outputs in `run.cwl` are considered additional ARC payload.
 Furthermore, all files of all subdirectories under `run` that are not referenced from the [top-level workflow](#top-level-workflow) are considered additional payload.

 - It is expected that run descriptions are be authored semi-automatically, e.g. using the [arcCommander](https://github.com/nfdi4plants/arcCommander) tool.